 Although most of the courses will be transferable to a baccalaureate degree in chemical engineering, the Chemical Engineering Technology course of study is designed as an Associate of Applied Science degree.
 This means that it is designed to allow students to apply directly to the job market after earning the degree.
 The curriculum for six community colleges and universities were examined in the research that led to establishing the degree's requirements.
 At least two of the curricula examined had more of an academic focus than the degree requirements that have been established.
 Western Refinery, the company that originally requested development of the degree, was also consulted during the degree's design phase.
 The biggest challenge in establishing the degree was the limitation of credits normally associated with an A.A.S. offering.

-Dr. Gholam Ehteshami, Professor / Conditional of Mechanical Engineering / Department Chairperson for School of Engineering, Math, & Technology
+Dr. Gholam Ehteshami, Professor of Chemical Engineering and the Department Chair for School of Engineering, Math, & Technology

 Ph.D., Chemical Engineering, University of Arizona